The Cost of Inflation: Introduction

-Our model generates the standard result that higher rates of inflation do not generate larger price changes, instead they generate more frequent price changes.
+Our model generates the standard result that higher rates of inflation do not generate larger price changes; instead, they generate more frequent price changes.
 This, however, does not mean that inflation does not distort relative prices.
 The network economy is capable of exhibiting `a near-zero correlation between inflation and size of price change' on the one hand, and `sizeable relative price distortions' on the other.
 The ultimate cause of relative price distortions is the fact that different firms experience the waves of nominal demand generated by monetary shocks at different points in time and with different amplitudes, thereby generating differential price changes.
 Consider the nominal demand wave from a single monetary shock exhibiting a distinct crest and trough soon after its origin, only to spread and tend towards infinite dilution as it travels through the production network.
 Early on, firms that find themselves at the crest of the wave increase their prices more than inflation, while those at the trough increase by less.
 In the later periods, as the wave flattens out to a neutral vector, firms raise prices by roughly the rate of inflation.
 When the economy experiences constant cadence money injections of the same rate, with an injection simplex that divides new money across firms, each new wave generates an increase in the cumulative relative price distortion.
 This process of increasing relative price distortions reaches a steady state once the sum of successive past waves is sufficiently in phase with new injections so as to create a `standing wave' pattern, an envelope---if you will---whose growth sizeably outweighs fluctuations around its seam.
 Once such a pattern is reached, all prices grow at the rate of inflation, and there are no new relative price distortions.
 Naturally, if new money injections are brought to an end, the economy relaxes to an equilibrium with a price level corresponding to the new monetary mass and relative prices corresponding to the real primitives of the economy.
 But insofar as money injections persist, so will the relative price distortions.
-And the extent of this distortion increases with the fatness of the tail of the degree distribution, the heterogeneity in the initial impact of monetary shocks, and the degree-assortativity of firms.
+And the extent of this distortion increases with the heterogeneity in the initial impact of monetary shocks and the degree-disassortativity of the production network; its dependence on the fatness of the degree tail is more subtle once the distortion is measured on a scale-free footing, because a heavier tail widens both the misalignment and the dispersion of equilibrium prices against which we gauge it (we return to this in Section~\ref{sec:price_change_distortion}).
 Overall in such a network setting, relative price distortions emerge from structural features of the system that have little to do with the flexibility of prices.
 The economy is thus capable of exhibiting sizeable relative price distortion even with fully flexible prices.
 This is not all.
-Within a network economy, early on in the transient, a regime of fully flexible prices can generate greater relative price distortion than a regime of sticky prices. \\
+Within a network economy, early on in the transient, a regime of fully flexible prices can generate greater relative price distortion than a regime of sticky prices.